Recipes and E2E Examples#

 Generation#

-Simple generation script and configs for VLMs.
+Simple generation script and configurations for VLMs.

-Diffusion generation#
+Diffusion Generation#

 WAN 2.2 example for diffusion-based image generation.